uuzd/note-ky/0ky/Eng大小作文.md

 ## 大

 ```

+What is illustrated in the chart shows clearly that vast changes have taken place with regard
+According to the figures provided by the chart, one can see that the number of
+has been on a steady rise all the time.In the year of
+the number was at the bottom
+cha. only about
+, while within no more mian
+years, it jumped to
+Meanwhile,
+however,
+has witnessed a sharp decline, descending from
+固定数据：
+What is illustrated in the chart shows clearly the vast difference with regard

+// 动态图
+What is illustrated in the chart shows clearly that the vast changes have taken place with regard to ___.
+According to the figures provided by the chart, one can see that the number of ___ has been on a steady rise all the time, In the year of ___, the number was at the bottom end, only about __, while within no more than __ years, it jumped to ___.
+Meanwhile, however, __ has witnessed a sharp decline, descending from ___ to ___.

+// 静态图
 What is illustrated in the chart shows clearly the vast difference with regard to ___.
 According to the figures provided by the chart, one can see that ___ occupies the largest proportion, accounting for ___%.
 Second to it is ___, which makes up ___%.
 The smallest shares go to ___, ___ and ___, occupying ___% ___% and ___% respectively.

 The contributing factors responsible for this trend can be summarized as follows.
 First and foremost, this phenomenon is closely tied to ___(原因一).
 According to a recent Internet survey, ___(编数据).
 In addition, we must admit that this tendency also has a lot to do with ___(原因二).